 Remember that while you might be a marketer, you’re also a consumer.
 When it comes to experiments like these, put yourself into the shoes of the customer and ask, “Is this delightful?
 Or is it just creepy?”
 If it leans toward the latter, find out what’s giving it that vibe, and try something different.

-This post was originally published in December 2013 and has been updated for accuracy and comprehensiveness.
+Editor's Note: This post was originally published in December 2013 and has was updated for comprehensiveness in November 2019.